Money Bill

 0

-A month later, he got every other name from one SB Sharma and claimed he turned into from the same financial institution.
-This caller requested the senior citizen to deposit Rs 15 lakh if he wanted a monthly pension of Rs forty-two,000 except te returns promised within the coverage policy.
-The victim deposited this amount too.
+A month later, he got every other name from one SB Sharma and claimed he turned into the same financial institution.
+This caller requested the senior citizen to deposit Rs 15 lakh if he wanted a monthly pension of Rs 000, except for the returns promised within the coverage policy.
+The victim deposited this amount, too.

 Related Posts